nss-evening-cohort-05/chatty-nunchuk-predators/README.md

 ## Assignment

 #### The "chatty" assignment is an in class, group project that is designed to help us expand our knowledge and experience working collaboratively.
-This main focus of the assignment is to review the information from our last two milestones, The-Static-Web” and the current “Single-Page-Apps” and combine that knowledge into a working web chatroom.
+This main focus of the assignment is to review the information from our last two milestones, "The-Static-Web” and the current “Single-Page-Apps” and combine that knowledge into a working web chatroom.